PhantomBot/PhantomBot/docs/guides/content/setupbot/properties.md

 Data Type: _String_

-httpsFileName - If set, the certificate in this file is used for HTTPS.
-Default is to generate a self-signed certificate
+httpsFileName - If httpsKeyFileName is unset/blank, a JKS containing the certificate; else, an X509 Certificate in PEM format

+&nbsp;

+### httpskeyfilename

+Data Type: _String_

+httpsKeyFileName - The PKCS#8 private key in PEM format for httpsFileName; if unset/blank, httpsFileName is loaded as a JKS

 &nbsp;